dcoles/ivle/doc/man/install.rst

 The final step in getting a usable IVLE set up is creating a user.
 You'll probably want admin privileges - if not, drop the ``--admin``. ::

-   sudo ivle-makeuser --admin -p password username 'Full Name'
+   sudo ivle-adduser --admin -p password username 'Full Name'

 You should then be able to browse to ``http://ivle.localhost/``, and log in with that username and password.